dwarvesf/WeAreHiring/apprentice/2022/batch-of-2022.md

 ---
-title: "Dwarves Foundation Apprenticeship: Batch Of 2022"
+title: "Apprenticeship batch of 2022"
 short_title: Batch of 2022
 date: 2022-09-23
 description: "It's our second attempt rolling out this program.
 But the motivation stays the same: Accelerating someone's current software development skillset."